-AI Deal Sourcing: How It Works (and What to Expect in 2026)
+AI Deal Sourcing: How It Works in Practice

 If there's one thing that consistently eats hours in a deal process, it's sourcing.
 Finding buyers (the right ones, not just the obvious ones) has traditionally meant combing through databases, calling colleagues, and cross-referencing lists that go stale the moment you export them.
 You miss people and waste cycles chasing dead ends.